This post may contain affiliate links. Please read our disclosure policy.

 How To Make Mashed Potatoes For One

-These step-by-step photos and instructions help you visualize how to make a small batch of mashed potatoes.
-See the recipe below for ingredient amounts and full recipe instructions.
+These photos walk you through how to make a small batch of mashed potatoes from start to finish.
+See the recipe card below for ingredient amounts and full instructions.

-1. Chop the potatoes into quarters and place them in a small saucepan.
-Add the milk, cream, garlic, and coriander and stir.
-Add a little extra milk or cream if the potatoes are not almost completely covered by the liquid.
+1. Cut the potatoes into quarters and place them in a small saucepan.
+Add the milk, cream, garlic, and coriander.
+The potatoes should be almost fully covered.
+Add a little more milk or cream if needed.

-1. Put the potatoes back into the pot and pour some of the garlic-infused cream over them.
-Mash the potatoes with either a potato masher or an immersion blender.
+1. Return the potatoes to the saucepan.
+Pour a small amount of the reserved cream over the potatoes and mash with a potato masher or immersion blender until mostly smooth.

 What To Serve With Mashed Potatoes